Using the crank trigger

 Mod kits discussed in this article:

-- MK-BIP373 for wasted spark output – 2 required for a V3.0, 3 required for a V3.57 (not needed for using the stock distributor and ignition module)
+- MK-BIP373 for spark output – 1 required for stock distributor ignition, 3 required for wasted spark

 - MK-PWMIAC for idle speed control with a V3.0 board (not needed for a V3.57)